 16 Rolls, $4.00 (cost of ingredients per recipe)

 Adapted from my favorite honey-wheatgerm roll recipe….these rolls are the sweetest and softest I’ve ever tasted.
 The addition of wheat germ adds the whole wheat flavor back in, while keeping the smooth taste of the white flour.
 Rolls can’t get any better than this.
-My husband is always thrilled when I make these, and they have become my new favorite Thanksgiving contribution.
+They have become my new favorite Thanksgiving contribution.

 Place dough balls close together, let them rise to the point that they all stick together and fill the pan.

 Aw, it looks so lonely.
 I’ll eat you, little roll!
 Right after this photo.

 - 2 ½ cups bread or all-purpose flour, plus about 1/3 cup more for kneading